DudeManBroFoSho/AtO_Mod_Act1AlternateOptimalPath/README.md

 * The alternative “optimal” route begins at the “The Fishing Contest” event which spawns at the southern path lake node in Senenthia.
 That event can now start a quest for…
 * A new subzone!
 Which contains…
 * New subzone art
-  * 7 new enemies with custom skins and 293 new monster cards (to represent all difficulty levels)
+  * 9 new enemies with custom skins and 171 new monster cards (to represent all difficulty levels)
-  * 3 rotating minibosses (10 new enemies in total!) in the new subzone, each with custom skins and abilities.
+  * 3 rotating minibosses (12 new enemies in total!) in the new subzone, each with custom skins and abilities.
   * 3 new items
   * 2 new boons
-* 28 new custom events with 38 unique replies (not including duplicate options for different characters).
+* 28 new custom events with 61 unique replies
 * Content balanced around M16 - if it feels too hard at lower madness, please provide feedback!

 It is dependent on Obeliskial Options, developed by StiffMeds: